foundersandcoders/api-workshop/01-request-response.md

 `var data = JSON.parse(xhr.responseText);`

 Once the responseText has been parsed, you can access it like you would any other JavaScript object.
 I've called my parsed object 'data'.

-I could then `console.log(data);` to get a look at my parsed object, before parsing it the JSON object is a string hence: before sending a JSON object we should use this method in JS to transfer it to a string:
+I could then
+`console.log(data);` to get a look at my parsed object, before parsing it the JSON object is a string hence: before sending a JSON object we should use this method in JS to transfer it to a string:

 `var response = JSON.Stringify(dataToSend);`

-In the example above the `response` and `responseText` are identical the main difference is that the response is in the server while the responseText is in the browser "Client Side"
+In the example above the `response` and `responseText` are identical, but the response is in the server side while the responseText is in the browser "Client Side"

 We make XMLHttpRequest so we can ask the server to send us that response.